6 Home Upgrades You Can Skip When Selling Your Home

 5) Space conversions.

-While converting your garage into a gym or extra living space may sound like a good idea, proceed with caution.
+Converting your garage into a gym or extra living space may sound like a good idea, but proceed with caution.

 "Many people search for houses with a garage, and what they’re looking for isn’t a gym or an extra living space — they’re looking for a garage to serve its primary purpose of housing cars and storage items.